essy4god-pixel/DecodeLabs-Tasks/README.md

 # Project Overview

 An end-to-end data analytics project analyzing e-commerce sales performance across 1,200 transactions.
-The project covers the full analyst workflow — from raw data cleaning through exploratory analysis, SQL querying, and final dashboard delivery.
+The project covers the full analyst workflow from raw data cleaning through exploratory analysis, SQL querying, and final dashboard delivery.

-Key business findings:
+- Key business findings:
-Total revenue of $1.26M across 1,200 orders
+- Total revenue of $1.26M across 1,200 orders
-41.4% of orders were cancelled or returned — a critical business risk Chairs and Printers were the top revenue-generating product categories at $195.6k each Instagram drove the highest revenue of all referral channels Online was the most popular payment method
+- 41.4% of orders were cancelled or returned a critical business risk
+- Chairs and Printers were the top revenue generating product categories at $195.6k each
+- Instagram drove the highest revenue of all referral channels
+- Online was the most popular payment method
-Peak revenue month: June 2024 at $68,068
+- Peak revenue month: June 2024 at $68,068

 # Step 1 — Data Cleaning & Preparation